Founding Principles

 The form of government of Bookland is optimocracy.
 Optimocracy is a well-developed decision-making process employed in the engineering profession, applied to public governance.

-In an optimocracy, as in a properly managed engineering effort, the process of arriving at a decision is characterized by optimization, that is,
+In an optimocracy, as in a properly managed engineering effort, the process of arriving at a decision is characterized by optimization, that is,- an identification of a problem

 Note that campaigning is a punishable misdemeanor in Bookland (see Bookland Statutes).